 TrustCo's bylaws provide detailed procedures to address circumstances under which an officer or director of TrustCo may seek indemnification from TrustCo and when such indemnification may be authorized.
 TrustCo's employment agreements with Robert J. McCormick, Michael M. Ozimek, Scot R. Salvador, Robert M. Leonard, and Kevin M. Curley contain provisions that obligate TrustCo or Trustco Bank to indemnify the officers under certain circumstances.
-TrustCo renewed insurance for the indemnification of its executive officers and directors of TrustCo and Trustco Bank from Zurich American Insurance Company for the primary coverage and a series of insurance companies for supplemental layers of coverage effective for the one-year period from October 10, 2023 to October 10, 2024.
-The cost of this insurance was \$253,504 and coverage is provided to all executive officers and directors of TrustCo and Trustco Bank.
-TrustCo's board of directors has no knowledge of any claims made or sum paid pursuant to such insurance policy during 2023.
+TrustCo renewed insurance for the indemnification of its executive officers and directors of TrustCo and Trustco Bank from Travelers Casualty and Surety Company of America for the primary coverage and a series of insurance companies for supplemental layers of coverage effective for the one-year period from October 10, 2024 to October 10, 2025.
+The cost of this insurance was \$733,697 and coverage is provided to all executive officers and directors of TrustCo's board of directors has no knowledge of any claims made or sum paid pursuant to such insurance policy during 2024.